se-edu/learningresources/contents/projectManagement/testDrivenDevelopment.md

 Hakan Erdogmus, Professor of Software Engineering at Carnegie Mellon University, found that programmers who wrote more tests tended to be more productive^[Erdogmus, 2005. ["On the Effectiveness of Test-first Approach to Programming"](https://web.archive.org/web/20141222180731/http://nparc.cisti-icist.nrc-cnrc.gc.ca/npsi/ctrl?action=shwart&index=an&req=5763742&lang=en)], and since employing TDD meant writing more tests, there is a correlation between productivity and TDD.

 Employing TDD also lays out the design of a program.
 It forces programmers to think about coming up with failing tests and working their way up to writing code that passes the test.

 Furthermore, since tests are written first, there is close to 100% coverage.
-This ensures that production code is covered by atleast one test.
-This can boost individial and team morale, confidence in the code, and productivity as a consequence.
+This ensures that production code is covered by at least one test.
+This can boost individual and team morale, confidence in the code, and productivity as a consequence.

 ## Caveats and Limitations